 In addition to cleansing the skin, you’ll want to make sure your hair is grown out to at least a quarter of an inch so the wax has something to grip onto.
 If you’re a first-time waxer, we recommend using a topical analgesic cream to prevent irritation and help numb the top layers of skin before waxing.
-For a cooling and hydrating sensation pre-wax, try Dr. Edna’s Bare Ease, which also soothes the skin with aloe vera.

 Consider the state of your skin before deciding to wax at home.
 As women, we already have a lot to worry about (especially during that time of the month) and the last thing we want is to add a painful waxing experience to our list of period-woes!
 Grieb-Spragg suggests avoiding “any form of waxing within the four to five days leading up to your period.
-Our skin is exceptionally more sensitive during this time, which can increase your risk for excessive bleeding, ingrown hairs and even cystic growths.”
+Our skin is exceptionally more sensitive during this time, which can increase your risk for excessive bleeding, ingrown hairs and even cystic growths,” she notes.

 If it isn’t that time of the month for you and you normally have overall healthy skin, our expert still recommends being careful and cautious.
 “Any open sores of any kind should be strictly avoided when it comes to waxing.
 This includes lesions, burns, bug bites, moles and beauty marks,” Grieb-Spragg explains.
 She also advises against waxing if you have any type of pre-existing skin sensitivity, such as rosacea.
 All in all, if your pre-waxed skin is feeling iffy, it may be best to wax on a later date or find a different method of hair removal.